 - To only use GCS to load data into ThoughtSpot, select Read Only.

-- Repeat these steps to create the necessary number of such VMs.
+- Repeat these steps to create the necessary number of VMs for your cluster.

-Before we can install a ThoughtSpot cluster, an administrator must log into each VM through SSH as user “admin”, and complete the following preparation steps:
+Before you can install your ThoughtSpot cluster, an administrator must log into each VM through SSH as user “admin”, and complete the following preparation steps:

-- Configure each VM based on the site-survey.
+- Configure the VM based on the site-survey.